 Renewable energy: Our strategy emphasises reducing emission in the transport sector, and we strive to stand out against our competitors on our sustainability credentials.
-Renewables are in our DNA, and backed by Statkraft we work closely with a business partner who is equally passionate about the mission.
+Renewables are in our DNA, being backed by Statkraft we can count on a parent company who is equally passionate about the mission.

 For 2022 we use guarantees of origin (GOs) from Statkraft and their energy businesses, to offer 100 percent renewable energy in our chargers and in our internal operations.
-For example, in Norway, we use GOs from Mår hydropower plant in Telemark and guarantee 100 percent renewable energy in our Norwegian chargers and internal operations.
-For workplace charging and our fleet solution in Germany we ensure renewable energy in our chargers through guarantees of origin of German water and wind power from Statkraft.
-We want to be perceived as a pioneer in the industry, which is one of the reasons why we have set ourselves the ambition of becoming the first carbon neutral provider of charging infrastructure.
+As an example, in Norway, we use GOs from Mår hydropower plant in Telemark and guarantee 100 % renewable energy in our Norwegian chargers and internal operations.
+For workplace charging and our fleet solution in Germany we ensure renewable energy in our chargers through guarantees of origin from German water and wind power from Statkraft.
+We want to be perceived as a pioneer in the industry, which is one of the reasons why we have became carbon neutral in 2023.
 However, we see the carbon neutral certification more as a starting point in our efforts to understand our environmental impact, particularly in terms of emissions.

 The development of power infrastructure is a critical aspect of our business model, and we maintain close working relationships with government and suppliers in this regard.
-As an example, in Norway we engage in dialogue with the government to provide input on questions regarding infrastructure.
+As an example, in Norway we engage in dialogue with the government to provide input on questions regarding all aspects of electric vehicle infrastructure.